Researchers find unlikely possible solution for tooth regeneration

 Researchers across the globe are searching for ways to grow new teeth that have been lost due to old age and bad oral health habits.
 Luckily, there are steps that you can take to ensure that you don't lose your teeth.
 For starters, keeping up with brushing, flossing and rinsing regularly will get rid of bacteria and dental plaque in the mouth.
 A build up of dental plaque causes serious ailments like gum disease and tooth decay, which could result in tooth loss.

 Another great way to keep a healthy and fresh mouth is to use good bacteria to battle the bad.
-TheraBreath Mulit-Symptom ProBiotics fight the germs at the source of many of the mouth's most common problems: bad breath, gum disease, cavities and dental plaque.
+TheraBreath Mulit-Symptom ProBiotics help fight many symptoms of anaerbic bacteria, such as bad breath and unsightly gums.
 Using these regularly can keep your teeth intact and mouth fresh.